kshowalter/kshowalter.github.io/src/page/About.md

 I am a parent of young children, therefor I do not have much time for hobbies.
 I tend to align my personal interests with work and family responsibilities.

 I have always had an interest in photography, but I did not purchase my first interchangeable lens camera until after my first child was born.
 Most of my pictures are of family.
-I occasionally take the time to attempt artistic photography, and less occasionally post them online.
-I post some on [Flickr](https://www.flickr.com/photos/mechkit/) and [500px](https://500px.com/mechkit).
-I also have a Google Photos [album](https://photos.app.goo.gl/Bb6fNvfAVeGsyo6L2).
-I sometimes post them on  [Twitter](https://twitter.com/mechkit/media)
+I occasionally take the time to attempt artistic photography, and less occasionally post them online ([Flickr](https://www.flickr.com/photos/mechkit/)).

 I used to play video games.
 I got bored with most of them once I figured out how they worked and did most of what I could do.
 I was in to Minecraft for many years because I love to create.
 Drawing on my history with 3D CADD software, I have spent some time with Blender.
 It is a great program, I have even used it for video editing.
 However, I feel limited by the lack of parametric modeling and algorithmically created models.
 So my current focus is using my programming skills to create procedurally generated worlds.